Explore an Example Project

 To commit your changes to source control, on the Project tab, in the Source Control section, click Commit.

 Enter a comment for your submission, and click Submit.
 Watch the messages in the status bar as the source control commits your changes.
 In Git, you can have both local and remote repositories.
 These instructions commit to the local repository.
-To commit to the remote repository, in the Source Control section, click Pull.
+To commit to the remote repository, in the Source Control section, click Push.

 To view and edit project details, on the Project tab, in the Environment section, click Details.
 View and edit project details such as the name, description, project root, startup folder, and location of folders containing generated files.